projekter/StandardPacked.jl/docs/src/lapack.md

 # BLAS and LAPACK reference

 ```@meta
-CurrentModule = PackedMatrices
+CurrentModule = StandardPacked
 ```

-`PackedMatrices.jl` makes several BLAS and LAPACK functions related to packed matrices available that are not provided by Base.
+`StandardPacked.jl` makes several BLAS and LAPACK functions related to packed matrices available that are not provided by Base.

 !!! note "Coverage"
     The general rule of thumb is: Whenever a function is provided in Base for general matrices, this package makes its packed